How to fill out Texas homestead exemption form 50-114: The Complete Guide (Updated 2026)

 You can find your Property ID/Account Number using your county appraisal district’s “Property Search” feature.
 Most appraisal district websites let you search by address or owner name.
 Search results are generally shown along with your property ID.
 If you have your latest “Notice of Appraised Value”, you can find your property id/account number on it.

-In case you are unable to find your property ID, it is okay to not enter it!
+In case you are unable to find your property ID, it is okay to not enter it.
 Just provide the correct property address and the appraisal district will take care of locating the Property ID/account number.
 This is an optional field.

 Are you transferring an exemption from a previous residence?

 Texas law does not allow property owners to transfer their general residence homestead exemption.
 They have to apply afresh for their general residence homestead exemption on their new home the following year.
-Over 65 and disabled exemptions and tax ceiling can be transferred though.
-If you are transferring your over-65 or disabled exemption, you can check the three boxes related to it:

 Section 2 - Information on property owner(s)